 - Adjusting layout styling by using CSS helper classes

 Apply a Cascading Style Sheet (CSS) helper class to a dynamic layout to alter the default styling or behavior in a small way, without creating a new skin format.
 For example, use a helper class to apply twice the standard margin to the right side of an item in the layout.

-- Adjusting cell styling with helper classes
+- Adjusting cell styling by using CSS helper classes

 Apply a Cascading Style Sheet (CSS) helper class to a cell to alter its default styling or behavior in a small way, without creating a new skin format.
 For example, use a helper class to center an element in a cell.

-- Reviewing standard CSS helper classes
+- Reviewing CSS helper class definitions

-- Adding CSS helper classes
+- Creating CSS helper classes

 Make quick adjustments to the look and feel of your UI by creating a CSS-based helper class that you can use throughout your application.
 Helper classes style a single UI element, such as a control, and do not affect the appearance of other elements of the same kind, even if those elements use the same style format.